gbbns/static.gbbns.co/content/uses.md

 Due to the fact that I have a 4hr commute (~2hrs each way) I like to keep a charge on me all the time, enter the [Anker PowerCore 20100](https://www.amazon.co.uk/Anker-PowerCore-20100-Capacity-Technology-Black/dp/B00VJSGT2A) it suits my requirements to the ground, gives me numerous charges for my various devices and weighs pretty much nothing.

-Keeping on the commute subject, I try to dip into reading when I can-or when I get motivated- so the obvious choice, aside from physical books, was to get an [Amazon Kindle Paperwhite](https://www.amazon.co.uk/Amazon-Kindle-Paperwhite-6-Inch-4GB-E-Reader/dp/B00QJDO0QC/ref=sr_1_1?s=electronics&ie=UTF8&qid=1505463193&sr=1-1&keywords=kindle+paperwhite)
+Keeping on the commute subject, I try to dip into reading when I can -- or when I get motivated _- so the obvious choice, aside from physical books, was to get an [Amazon Kindle Paperwhite](https://www.amazon.co.uk/Amazon-Kindle-Paperwhite-6-Inch-4GB-E-Reader/dp/B00QJDO0QC/ref=sr_1_1?s=electronics&ie=UTF8&qid=1505463193&sr=1-1&keywords=kindle+paperwhite)

 ### Coffee
 Coffee has become an integral part of my day, not just because _caffeine_ but because I really enjoy it.